1. Be Gentle.

 3. Be Mindful of the Materials You're Cutting.

 It's true: different materials can affect the blades of your scissors differently.
-Take for example cotton vs polyester.
+Take, for example, cotton vs polyester.
 The natural fibers and weave in cotton are easier, or "softer", for scissors to cut through than a plastic-based material like polyester, and are therefore easier on your scissors.
 Synthetic fibers, like polyester, are “harder” and create pieces of fiber that can become more easily stuck in your scissors, especially around the button.
 While scissors can cut any material, it’s good to be aware of what could potentially be dulling your scissors faster!

 What’s every scissors’ worst nightmare?
 Cutting tape!
-This is because the very nature of the scissors is to pull and enclose the tape onto the blades, leaving not just a sticky mess on the blades themselves, but leaves the possibility that the adhesive will find its way down to the button of the scissors.
+This is because the very nature of the scissors is to pull and enclose the tape onto the blades, leaving not just a sticky mess on the blades themselves, but leaving the possibility that the adhesive will find its way down to the button of the scissors.
 The button is the heart and soul of what keeps your scissors cutting nice and smooth.
 When it gets clogged up with dust and bits of fabric, it can make your scissors feel jammed.
 When adhesive from tape gets to the button, you can kiss those scissors goodbye!